4 Models for areal spatial structure

 This chapter is about spatial random effect model specifications for areal data.
 A simple model based on the adjacency structure between areas is popular in HIV small-area estimation and beyond.
 The analysis aimed to determine if using a more complex model would result in more accurate predictions.

-Modelling spatial correlation is particularly important for the small-area estimation of HIV.
-This is because the covariates which are most strongly associated with HIV, such as sexual behaviour and STI status (Mayala, Bhatt, and Gething 2020), are themselves difficult to measure.
+Modelling spatial correlation is particularly important for small-area estimation of HIV because the covariates most strongly associated with HIV, such as sexual behaviour and STI status (Mayala, Bhatt, and Gething 2020), are difficult to measure.
 As a result, previous small-area models of HIV have found including covariates only modestly improve predictive performance (Supplementary Figure 20, Dwyer-Lindgren et al. 2019).
 The lack of predictive covariates emphasises the role of modelling spatial variation.
-For mapping of other infectious diseases, such as Malaria where transmission is driven by more predictive and easily-measurable environmental factors, explanatory covariates are more easily available and directly modelling spatial correlation is less important (Weiss et al. 2015; Bhatt et al. 2015).
+For mapping of other infectious diseases, such as Malaria where transmission is driven by more predictive and easily measurable environmental factors, explanatory covariates are more easily available and directly modelling spatial correlation is less important (Weiss et al. 2015; Bhatt et al. 2015).

 Spatial variation in areal data is often modelled using spatial random effects (Haining 2003; Cramb et al. 2018).
 The most common class of models used to specify spatial random effects are Gaussian Markov random fields [GMRFs; Havard Rue and Held (2005)].
 These models combine a Gaussian distribution with Markov conditional independence assumptions between areas.
 Observations in areas close together are assumed to be related, with more distant relationships not directly accounted for.
 Perhaps the simplest GMRF model is that of Besag, York, and Mollié (1991) in which information is borrowed equally from each adjacent area, based on a binary relationship.
 The Besag model is attractive as it requires minimal additional modelling choices and is accessibly implemented in software such as R-INLA (Blangiardo et al. 2013), rstan (Morris et al. 2019; Donegan 2022), NIMBLE [Chapter 9; de Valpine et al. (2023)] and PyMC (Saunders 2023), among others.
 As a result, it has been widely used, including to model bird population dynamics from capture-recapture data (Saracco et al. 2010); for the analysis of magnetic resonance images (Gössl, Auer, and Fahrmeir 2001; Schmid et al. 2006); to map mortality from cancers (Rashid et al. 2023), injuries (Parks et al. 2020), and air pollution (Bennett et al. 2019); and to model alcohol use patterns (Dwyer-Lindgren et al. 2015).